dogweather/forkful/content/en/dart/files-and-io/checking-if-a-directory-exists.md

   \ of a directory at a specified path on the file system before performing operations\u2026"
 lastmod: '2024-03-13T22:44:59.833602-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in Dart is about verifying the presence of\
-  \ a directory at a specified path on the file system before performing operations\u2026"
+summary: Checking if a directory exists in Dart is about verifying the presence of a directory at a specified path on the file system before performing operations like reading or writing files.
 title: Checking if a directory exists
 weight: 20
 ---